irahulcse/ATC-Booktique/README.md

 *NOTE:* Tomcat Server Version 8.0 or above,MySQL Server Version 5.5 or above and Eclipse Ide For Java EE Developers:

-*Your Eclipse Project Directory will look like this after the required dependecny are installed:*
+*Your Eclipse Project Directory will look like this after the required dependency are installed:*
 ![](meta/screencapture-library-local-1450375427449.png)

 #### Overview Of MYSQL Command Client with Tables Inserted